-The primary reason behind this transfer is a more attractive interest rate.
+The primary reason behind this transfers are a more attractive interest rates.
 A home loan is long term loan and tenor can go up to 20 years.
 Therefore, if a lender offers a more competitive interest rate, it can save a substantial amount in the long run.
 Moreover, better terms like shorter tenor, top-up loan interest rate, etc. can persuade borrowers to move to another lender.

 Thus, if you are planning a home loan transfer, then you should keep in mind the following points before opting for it.

 Points to Ponder Before Availing Home Loan Balance Transfer

 - Verify the credibility of your new lender

 It is quite natural to get carried away when a lender offers you a more competitive interest rate.
 However, you should check the credibility of the company and its offer before opting for a home loan transfer.
 It is imperative to do a background check of the company before availing their services.